Signed in as:

 We feel so fortunate to be part of this innovative organization!
 The steps towards independence do not seem so steep anymore and we are looking forward the day when Allison can move into her own apartment.

 CCHI is the future for our family and many others like us.
 We want to be a part of something greater than ourselves.
 We think a neighborhood that depends on one another, cares for each other and offers stability, socialization and most importantly a home-that is what is needed in our community.
 Zach wants to live with friends, he would like to eat when he wants-what he wants, not what his parents want.
 He wants to go places that he chooses, not the places his parents choose.
 Zach wants his own life-not his parents life!
-No 26 year old wants to spend all their time with their parents, they want to be with friends.
+No 30 year old wants to spend all their time with their parents, they want to be with friends.
 CCHI means that Zach can live with friends, in his community with people he knows.
-He will still have help with cooking, making plans, getting where he needs to go and living his life to the fullest.
-He wants to live as a "grown up"-and he deserves the right to live however he wants, wherever he wants.
+He will still have help with cooking, making plans, getting where he needs to go, and living his life to the fullest.

 The biggest concern my wife and I have had is what will happen to our son Daniel and where will he live as an adult.
 A few years ago we joined a dozen other families of parents of young adults with disabilities to address this concern.
 Under the leadership and vision of Laurie Williams, The Collabrative Community Housing Initiative (CCHI) was formed.
 Now with 35 member families our answer is in sight.
 With the hard work of many member families CCHI is preparing to build it’s first apartment building.
 A local building that will be diverse, made up of our kids and working members of the community.
 A safe, welcoming place to live, socialize and grow within the community.
 Our son Daniel is excited about having his own apartment, but a little hesitant.
 When asked he says he needs to get used to it.
 Daniel is outgoing and social and looks forward to living with friends, but also knows he needs support.
 We have assured him that we or someone he will know and trust will always be available to help him with any challenges or problems he may encounter.
 CCHI offers Daniel a wonderful opportunity to begin happy, secure and independent living in our neighborhood.